farTooOld/3D_STEP-Colorizer-App/README.md

 be run from a Kicad Plugin ( .py also provided for download).
 The Plugin will need EDITing of the App file location...

+Choose desired Icon or, make your own...
+(MAC and LINUX: Just use the .PNG.
+Windows, use one of the .ICO's)

 ### USING:
 Select a Part
 Select desired Colors including Tan/Blue Resistor Body Color